ist-dsi/corosync-cookbook/README.md

 The default resource to configure the Corosync.

 ####Properties
+The following list contains only some of the properties.
+For other options please see the `corosync.conf.5` manual and the ```resources/default.rb``` file.

 - `totem_version` - Integer.
 Specifies the version of the configuration file.
               Currently the only valid version for this directive is 2.
 - `totem_crypto_cipher` - This specifies which  cipher  should  be  used  to  encrypt  all messages.
 Valid  values  are  none  (no  encryption),  aes256,